fabske98/Lime-SDR-Spectrum-Analyzer/README.md

 - Setting the following common Spectrum Analyzer settings upon creating a trace Center Frequency, Span, Resolution Bandwidth, Gain, Reference Amplitude and Trace averaging.
 - Plotting the Spectrum (using Gnuplot)
 - Creating an own trace for each LimeSDRmini connected
+- Setting up to 3 markers in the plot
+- Performing a Channel Power Measurement

 The following topics are to be tackled soon

 - Remove the DC bias and center spike (caused by the SDR) from the spectrum
 - Changing of Spectrum Analyzer settings on the fly (right now the created Trace object needs to be destroyed and a new to be created)
 - Use the (internal) second Rx channel for frequencies greater than 2 GHz
-- User defineable and automatically (e.g. max) set markers in the plot
-- Channel power measurements
 - A GUI with a similar user interface as one is accustomed to from spectrum analyzers
 - Release as ver.
 1.0 standalone application once the topics above are implemented